bezmi/ha-map-card-plugin-bom-radar/README.md

 Below is an example Lovelace YAML configuration that I like to use.

-If you installed via HACS, then the URL should be `/local/community/ha-map-card-plugin-bom-radar/bom-plugin.js`.
+If you installed manually and put it into the `www` folder, then use `/local/bom-plugin.js` for the url config parameter.

-If you installed manually and put it into the `www` folder, then use `/local/bom-plugin.js`.
+If installed via HACS, then use the `hacs` config parameters `module` and `file`.
+This has the benefit of caching and faster plugin loading.

 ```yaml
 type: custom:map-card